amasad/sane/README.md

 Sane aims to be fast, small, and reliable file system watcher.
 It does that by:

 * Always use fs.watch (unless polling is forced) and sensibly workaround the various issues with it
-* Not introducing native components
+* Sane is all JavaScript, no native components
-* Not use polling by default and be very slow
+* Stay away from polling because it's very slow and cpu intensive
+* Support polling for environments like Vagrant shared directory where there are no native filesystem events

 ## Install